hamedsey/hamedsey.github.io/_pages/about.md

   - /about.html
 ---

-Welcome!
-If you're here to know more about me, you're at the right place!
-I'll make this easy :D
 - Final-year PhD student
   - School: Georgia Institute of Technology
   - Major: Electrical and Computer Engineering (ECE)